General Terms and Conditions

 ARTICLE V. USER OBLIGATIONS AND RESTRICTIONS

 5.1.
 Required Notifications.
-You must immediately notify us if you: (i) discover any unauthorized account access; (ii) suspect security compromise; (iii) change your contact information or any other material changes to the information you provided to us; (iv) no longer meet eligibility requirements; (v) become subject to backup withholding; or (vi) close your Financial Institution Partner account.
+You must immediately notify us if you: (i) discover any unauthorized account access; (ii) suspect security compromise; (iii) change your contact information or any other material changes to the information you provided to us; (iv) no longer meet eligibility requirements; (v) become subject to backup withholding; or (vi) are planning to close your Financial Institution eligible account.

 5.2.
 Platform Use Restrictions.
 When using the Platform, you agree NOT to: (i) use it for any unlawful purpose; (ii) violate any applicable laws or regulations; (iii) impersonate any person or entity; (iv) submit false or misleading information; (v) attempt to reverse engineer the Platform; (vi) interfere with Platform security features; (vii) use automated means to access the Platform; (viii) conduct competitive analysis or monitoring; (ix) overload Platform infrastructure; or (x) attempt unauthorized access.